 With its updated facilities, sophisticated technology, and advanced basic science and clinical research, CMC is an exciting place for future medical professionals.
 This degree of technology does not replace compassion, as we emphasize human values and a spirit of caring for all who need care, regardless of status or financial ability.

-The mission of the CMC Pharmacy Residency Program is to provide a comprehensive learning experience in which pharmacy residents obtain the skills necessary to be effective, competent, self-directed, practicing health-system pharmacists in all levels of pharmaceutical care.
+The purpose of the CMC PGY1 Pharmacy Residency Program is to provide a comprehensive learning experience in which pharmacy residents obtain the skills necessary to be effective, competent, self-directed, health-system pharmacists able to practice in a variety of patient care settings.
 Upon completion of the program, graduates will be fully prepared to successfully enter the pharmacy workforce or pursue further advanced training, such as a PGY2 pharmacy residency or pharmacy fellowship.

 This 12-month residency offers experience in a variety of clinical settings.
 Required clinical learning experiences are generally one month in duration.
 The majority are completed at CMC; however, residents have the opportunity to rotate through many different practice areas within the healthcare system.
 Residents may select electives based on their interests and tailor the program to focus on specific clinical interests and career goals.